Protonk/Protonk.github.io/src/pages/index.md

 * **[PolicyWitness](https://github.com/Protonk/PolicyWitness)** serves as a macOS app-bundle laboratory for App Sandbox and entitlements for *SANDBOX_LORE*.
 The CLI drives a set of sandboxed XPC services so we can gingerly step over the plane of the sandbox and reliably instrument what happens when we poke.
 Harder than it looks.
 * **[fencerunner](https://github.com/Protonk/fencerunner)** is a Rust CLI that turns a folder of shell scripts into a strict, schema-validated NDJSON interface.
 Allows enrollment in simple monitoring, behavior, and output conditions for scripts so they can be treated as a true ensemble and not a bag of spaghetti.
 Does so in a way that is easy for agents to latch on to.
 Not *yet* distributed with *SANDBOX_LORE*, but presently.
 * **[frsrr](https://github.com/Protonk/frsrr)**, an R package which parallelizes and rigorously instruments the 4 lines of C comprising the Fast (Inverse|Reciprocal) Square Root, which like the sandbox attracts explanation but no complete through line.
 This is not a through line, it is a rigorous, reliable look at one part of the elephant.
 I hope it helps you safely doubt other deeply strange things about the FISR/FRSR.

 ---

+*AI image generation:*

+I like finding the promise, premise and limits of machine image generation by taking the systems literally—probing them with aberrant and adversarial prompts until their assumptions become visible.
+“Glitches” are often just the model telling you what it thinks you asked for.

+* [Generative AI Glitch Art: Looking for meaning in all the wrong places](https://youtu.be/r-V-qqLJLF8) — talk for VCU’s Workshop on the Workshop, March 14, 2023.
+* [Grappling with widespread machine image generation](/presentations/GATech-CS3001-generation.pdf) — slides for Georgia Tech CS3001, July 19, 2023.
+* **Hands Are Hard: Unlearning How We Talk About Machine Learning in the Arts** (listed below) starts from a simple wager: one good way to understand a generator is to study where it fails *reliably*, and then work outward from that fracture.
+We find the fracture extends out from diffusion models into humanity.

+---